avionics18/100-days-of-machine-learning/notes/L02_AI_ML_DL_for_beginner.md

 ![L02_04](imgs/L02_04.png)

-Therefore, deep learning is heavily being used in image classification tasks, text related task, GANs (Generative Adversarial Network).
+Therefore, deep learning is heavily being used in image classification tasks, text related tasks, GANs (Generative Adversarial Network).

-Then you may ask if deep learning is so much better then why to use machine learning.
+Then you may ask - If deep learning is so much better then why to use machine learning.
 It's because you don't use a sword where you just need to tighten nuts and bolts, a screw-driver can do the perfect job.
-And guess what 90% of the world's data is small data, companies like Meta, instagram, Youtube - their's data is massive data.
-But when start working in industries like banking companies, sports analytics companies etc don't have massive data.
-And Machine Learning can easily give you better results with less resouce consumption.
+And guess what 90% of the world's data is small data, companies like Meta, Instagram, Youtube - their's data is massive data.
+But when you start working in industries like banking companies, sports analytics companies etc. they don't have massive data.
+And Machine Learning can easily give you better results with less resources.

 If at this point you're planning to build AI, Machine Learning and Deep Learning is the way to go.